• To Stewart Island, a friend and Kiwis.

 Rain fell a bit but generally the skies cleared and the night sky was fantastic.
 The Milky Way visible and Orion upside down compared with our view from home.

 At least 7 Kiwis performed and possibly 12 sightings all told.
 Birds of different ages probing the soft mossy ground for food.
 One walked over my foot.
 A brilliant experience.
 This was an “extra” for me as Derek had acquired a spare ticket.
 Our own expedition is planned for two days’ time.
-I hope to get a video then.
-This time I just enjoyed watching the spectacle of these incredible birds doing their thing.
+I enjoyed watching the spectacle of these incredible birds doing their thing.